SouradiptoC/CodonU/srcs/cua_errors/README.md

 # Codon Usage Analysis Errors

-This package holds all the warnings used in other srcs.
+This package holds all the errors used in other srcs.
 The list of errors are given below.

 - [CodonUsageError](#codonusageerror)
 - [FileNotEmptyError](#filenotemptyerror)